sahelars/ptt/README.md

 ## Motivation

-While it is reasonabe to exchange physical items for cryptocurrency, there are perks for having the physical items tied to an escrow service directly, in the event of their exchange.
-An example of this could be the sale of smart vehicles or smart homes, which also can create better transparency around their history.
+This proposal is motivated to add blockchain transparency and utility to physical items and include an escrow service for their exchange.
+An example of this could be the sale of smart vehicles or smart homes.

 ## Specification